Interpreter Course Information

 REGISTER NOW FOR LEVEL II COURSE!

 A Level I Health Care Interpreter Course will be held during four weekends in October 2018.
 The dates are October 5,6, 7, 12, 13, 14, 19, 20, 21, 26, 27 and 28.
 Please click here for the course flyer, here for OPI information, and here for a list of documents to submit.
-Please contact course instructor, Espi Ralston, at firstname.lastname@example.org before registering for OPI course.
+Please contact course instructor, Espi Ralston, at email@example.com before registering for OPI course.

 The Level I and II Health Care Interpreter Training Courses, administered by School of Public Health, are part of a specialized educational program for individuals who are proficient in two or more languages; it is the first program in the US to be accredited by the International Medical Interpreter Association (IMIA).